Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 ## C++ Code

 Any C++11 compiler should work.
-If your compiler has the C++11 features that are available in Visual Studio 2013 then it will work.
+If your compiler supports C++11 (e.g. Visual Studio 2013) then it will work.

 - Use Microsoft Visual Studio 2013 to open **".vcxproj"**.
 - Under Build -> Configuration Manager: